 Every year, parents and teachers gather for this opportunity to meet your child’s teacher(s) and learn all about what’s in store for the year ahead.
 This year, back-to-school night is perhaps more important than ever, as you’re wanting to learn all the details about the school’s new processes and requirements regarding COVID-19 safety.
 At the same time, BTS night forces you to come face-to-face (even more literally if you’re doing it on Zoom — so many face squares!_ with the parents of your child’s classmates.
 This part, if we’re being honest, can be way more interesting than hearing about the curriculum and whether the teacher prefers kids to wear face shields or masks.

-From tiger moms to interrogator dads, there’s no shortage of characters on this always-enlightening evening.
-Take a look at some of the personalities you may bump into at BTS night.
+From tiger moms to interrogator dads, there’s no shortage of characters on this always-enlightening event.
+Take a look at some of the personalities you may bump into at BTS night, whether digital or IRL.

 The New Parent

 This is their first child, and they couldn’t be more attentive.
 They’re nodding like a bobblehead and taking notes faster than a court stenographer.
-They’ve had the school supplies packed since late June and stay up until 2 a.m. combing through Pinterest boards learning how to transform simple sandwiches into animal faces to prevent lunch fatigue.
-It’s going to be the #bestyearever!
+They’ve had the school supplies, hand sanitizer, and a five-pack of child-sized face shields packed since late June.
+They stay up until 2 a.m. combing through Pinterest boards learning how to transform simple sandwiches into animal faces to prevent lunch fatigue.
+It’s going to be a challenge, but it’s also going to be the #bestyearever!

 The Veteran Parent

 They’ve heard this song and dance four times before.
-They’re only here because it’s deliciously quiet compared to their home.
+They’re only here because it’s deliciously quiet compared to being wherever their kids are right now.
 You’ll recognize them immediately because they’re smiling at the right times but not listening to a word of this presentation.